ekutner/home-connect-hass/README.md

 # Alternative Home Connect Integration for Home Assistant
 This project is an alternative integration for Home Connect enabled home appliances manufactured by BSH under the Bosch, Siemens, Constructa and Neff brands.

+*If you're using this integration please star it on Github*

 </br>